 Example: Our Plan 336 has a front door that will cost about $1100 to purchase and install it, so does our Plan 1659.
 The $1100 front door will cost $2.92 per foot installed in Plan 377 ($1100 divided by 377 ft = $2.92), but the price is only 0.66 cents a foot with Plan 1659 ($1100 divided by 1659 feet = 0.66 cents).
 That’s a considerable difference.

-The same principle applies with many of the line items in the total cost; such the front door handle/dead bolt set, the front porch light, the hot water heater, the kitchen sink, the kitchen sink disposal, the ceiling fan in the family room, etc etc.
+The same principle applies with most of the line items in the total cost; such the front door handle/deadbolt set, the front porch light, the hot water heater, the kitchen sink, the kitchen sink disposal, the ceiling fan in the family room, etc etc.

 The good news is; the total cost to build Plan 336 is much less than the total cost to build Plan 1659.